28 C

 Colombo: The International Monetary Fund (IMF) Executive Board completed the third review under the 48-month Extended Fund Facility (EFF) with Sri Lanka, providing the country with immediate access to Special Drawing Right (SDR) 254 million (about 334 million U.S. dollars) to support its economic policies and reforms, the IMF said in a press release on Friday.

-The IMF said Sri Lanka’s performance under the program has been strong and that all quantitative targets for end-December 2024 were met, except the indicative target on social spending.
+Sri Lanka’s performance under the IMF program has been strong, with all quantitative targets for end-December 2024 met, except for the indicative target on social spending.
+This indicates a positive trend in the country’s economic recovery.

-The IMF said reform efforts are bearing fruit, and the recovery is gaining momentum.
+Reform efforts are bearing fruit, and the recovery is gaining momentum.
+This is a positive sign for Sri Lanka’s economic future.
 As the economy is still vulnerable, sustaining the reform agenda is critical to put the economy on a path toward lasting recovery and debt sustainability.

 The IMF said economic growth averaged 4.3 percent since growth resumed in the third quarter of 2023.
 By end-2024, Sri Lanka’s real GDP is estimated to have recovered 40 percent of its losses incurred between 2018 and 2023.
 The recovery is expected to continue in 2025, the IMF said.